dyc3/senior-design/visualization-requirements.typ

 === User Traffic Graph

-The purpose of this visualization is to show the total amount of user traffic to OpenTogetherTube over a selected period of time
+The purpose of this visualization is to show the total amount of user traffic to OpenTogetherTube over a selected period of time.

 #figure(
   image("figures/vis/user-traffic-visualization.png"),